Spico197/REx/README.md

 This project has not finished yet, so be careful when using it, or wait until the first release comes out.

+This project is suffering from the second-system effect.
+I would like to cut some features to make this going smoothly.

 ## Dependencies
 - Python>=3.6
   - torch>=1.2.0 : project is developed with torch==1.5.1, should be compatable with >=1.2.0 versions
   - numpy>=1.19.0
+  - hydra-core==1.0.6
+  - loguru==0.5.3

 ## Installation
 ```bash